tomdyson/huum-cli/README.md

 - 🔥 **Start Sessions** - Remotely start your sauna heating
 - ⏹️  **Stop Sessions** - Turn off your sauna from the command line
 - 📊 **Status Display** - View current and target temperatures with Rich formatting
+- 📈 **Statistics & Graphs** - View historical temperature data as a table or graph
 - 🌡️  **Custom Temperatures** - Set target temperature (40-110°C)
 - 🎯 **Auto-device Selection** - Automatically selects device if you have only one
 - ⚡ **Fast & Reliable** - Automatic retries with exponential backoff